 - You run Server EA for the first time on the master account while Client EA is already running.
 In that case, any open trades from the master account would be copied to the slave account if they were within the range of the MaxPriceDevationPips.

 - You run Client EA in a special mode to copy old open trades from the master.
 You can do this using options IgnoreTradesBeforeTimeStamp and IgnorePriceDeviation in the Client EA inputs.
 Watch this video to learn more.

-So in conclusion, before copying a trade the Client EA does not check if the trade was copied before or not.
+So, in conclusion, before copying a trade, the Client EA does not check if the trade was copied before or not.
 It only checks if the trade is not currently running on the client account.

-A: Yes, the copied trade will get the 50 pips emergency SL, but as soon as you add a SL on your original (master) trade it will be replaced on the slave account as well.
+A: Yes, the copied trade will get the 50 pips emergency SL, but as soon as you add an SL on your original (master) trade, it will be replaced on the slave account as well.
 Emergency SL is replaced with a real SL as soon as that real SL is placed on the original trade.
 In other words, the Emergency SL will protect your copied trade with 50 pips SL only until the original trade has no SL.